Ron'Dell Carter: College career

 Carter accepted a football scholarship from Rutgers University.
-As a redshirt freshman, he appeared in only 5 games, making 2 tackles and half a sack.
+As a redshirt freshman, he appeared in five games, making two tackles and half a sack.
 He transferred after the season to James Madison University.

-As a sophomore, he appeared in all 15 games as a reserve player, tallying 28 tackles (8 for loss), 4 sacks, 4 quarterback hurries and 3 pass breakups.
-He had 4 tackles against Norfolk State University.
+As a sophomore, he appeared in all 15 games as a reserve player, tallying 28 tackles (eight for loss), four sacks, four quarterback hurries and three pass breakups.
+He had four tackles against Norfolk State University.

-As a junior, he started in all 13 games, collecting 58 tackles (13 or loss), 7.5 sacks, one quarterback hurry, one forced fumble and one fumble recovery.
-He had 7 tackles (3 for loss) in the season opener against North Carolina State University.
+As a junior, he started in all 13 games, collecting 58 tackles (13 for loss), 7.5 sacks, one quarterback hurry, one forced fumble and one fumble recovery.
+He had seven tackles (three for loss) in the season opener against North Carolina State University.
 He made 10 tackles (one for loss), one forced fumble and one fumble recovery in the FCS Second Round at Colgate University.

 As a senior, he started in all 16 games at defensive end, registering 66 tackles, 27 tackles for loss (second in the CAA), 12 sacks (tied for third in school history), 13 quarterback hurries, one pass breakup and one forced fumble.
-He had 10 tackles (6 for loss) against the College of William & Mary.
-He made 7 tackles (1.5 for loss) and a half sack in the national championship game against North Dakota State University.
+He had 10 tackles (six for loss) against the College of William & Mary.
+He made seven tackles (1.5 for loss) and a half sack in the national championship game against North Dakota State University.